What are private maritime vessels

-These are any vessels in use where no person or entity is being rewarded to carry the persons or goods on board.
+Private marine vessels (or navires de plaisance) are any boats or ships where no person or entity is rewarded to carry the persons or goods on board.

-If, in exceptional circumstances, a vessel's first port of arrival is not a designated port, that port authority must be notified to allow entry.
+If in exceptional circumstance your vessel does not arrive in France at a designated port, that port's authority must be notified to authorise your entry.

-The designated ports (Points de Passage Frontalier or PPF) relevant to the Channel Islands are Brest, Carteret, Cherbourg, Granville, Roscoff, St Brieuc and St Malo.
+The most relevant designated ports (Points de Passage Frontalier or PPF) to Jersey are:

 For more information contact the relevant French port authority.

-Customs and Immigration requirements are in addition to any health related requirements for anyone arriving in the Bailiwick of Jersey.
+Customs and Immigration requirements are in addition to any health related requirements for anyone arriving in Jersey.

 Maritime Customs and Immigration declaration

-All persons must remain in the port area on their vessel until a Maritime Customs and Immigration Declaration has been submitted.
+All persons travelling with you must stay in the port area on your vessel until your declaration is submitted or you're given immigration clearance by Customs and Immigration Officer.

 Information for nationals